Written by Adam Jennings

 AKA Update 2022-1.
 Auto-Booking of Secondary shows was added and the Teams screen was now accessible while booking.
 See the Fixes and Improvements page for a full list of the changes and fixes added.

 AKA Update 2022-2.
 The Championships screen now showed pics of the titles and pics of the champions.
 The feuds screen also had wrester pics added.
+This version made the game entirely dependant on Data Packs, and no longer came with 'default data'.
 The Data Pack screen was added, allowing for Data Packs to have cover pics.
 See the Fixes and Improvements page for a full list of the changes and fixes added.

 AKA Update 2022-3.
 This changed the screen resolution to widescreen, almost 20% bigger.
 The Promotion Select screen was re-designed to allow for unlimited promotions.
 The limit of 8 titles was replaced with unlimited titles.
 Interim and Trios titles were introduced.
 Titles of promotions owned by your promotion could now be defended on your shows.
 This release also coincided with a full new Data Pack by Vampiro666uk, with stats up-to-date to 1st October 2022.
 See the Fixes and Improvements page for a full list of the changes and fixes added.